Elizabeth Eldridge, BMT, MTA

 Services in 2012.
 She played a key role in making Mental Health First Aid and safeTALK Suicide Alertness training programs available in the Atlantic region and has personally delivered these programs to more than 4,500 individuals.
 Boasting a diverse team of eight certified facilitators with a wealth of experience, Arpeggio Health Services has expanded its reach to include all of Eastern Canada.
 Elizabeth launched SUMMIT Corporate Wellness in 2019, which focuses on assessing organizational needs and leading strategic planning and implementation of the National Standard on Psychological Health & Safety in the Workplace, Canada’s best practice guidelines for workplace wellness.
 In her consulting role Elizabeth works with companies large and small that are striving to optimize workplace mental health to boost productivity, decrease absenteeism and improve employee engagement, retention and workplace culture.
 In addition to holding certification as an instructor for several standardized mental health programs she has developed original workshops on mental health awareness, workplace wellness and resiliency.
 As a keynote speaker Elizabeth has taken the stage for conferences and other events hosted by WorkSafe NB, Workers Compensation Board of PEI, New Brunswick Career Development Association, J.D.
 Irving Ltd., Standard Aero, Horizon Health Network, NB Power, Canadian Mental Health Association of Alberta, New Brunswick Construction Safety Association and the Atlantic Institute on Aging among many others.
 Elizabeth’s poignant message, interactive approach and ability to deliver even the most sensitive subject matter in a way that feels non-threatening and accessible is consistently well received by participants and audiences.
 She has been interviewed about her work by television and radio programs and has been profiled in a variety of local and national publications.

 Elizabeth has enjoyed sharpening her governance skills through board and committee work.
-She presently serves as President of the Alzheimer Society of New Brunswick’s Board of Directors for six years, completed a two year term as President of the Canadian Association of Music Therapists and presently sits on the Board for her local Chamber of Commerce and as a member of the Advisory Committee for Women in Business New Brunswick.
+She presently serves as President of the Alzheimer Society of New Brunswick, as Vice President of her local Chamber of Commerce and as a member of the Advisory Committee for Women in Business New Brunswick.
 She is also an active member of the Canadian Association of Professional Speakers.